-To complement and support the Technology and Market Assessment program, TREAT offers access to several lectures that have been filmed at the Tuck School of Business and Thayer School of Engineering.
-Access is provided upon acceptance to the TREAT program and can be viewed online at any time.
+Additionally, TREAT offers educational resources in business development, technology development and product evaluation as well as access to several lectures that have been filmed at the Tuck School of Business and Thayer School of Engineering.
+Educational resources and lectures can be accessed by registering with TREAT.
 Entrepreneurship lectures are led by TREAT Business Advisory Board member, Gregg Fairbrothers, who was the Founding Director of the Dartmouth Entrepreneurial Network (DEN), an Adjunct Professor of Business Administration at the Tuck School of Business, and Founding Chair of the Dartmouth Regional Technology Center.
 Prior to returning to Dartmouth in 1999, he served in a variety of management and executive positions in the oil and gas industry for over 22 years, managing and founding exploration and production companies on three continents.
 Information is presented in an entertaining and easy to follow way that is conducive to helping individuals with and without a business background.
 In addition to providing general entrepreneurship education, several rehabilitation technology specific topics are introduced.

 Engineering Design lectures are led by TREAT team member Solomon Diamond.
 Dr. Diamond is an Associate Professor at the Thayer School of Engineering at Dartmouth College.
 His general areas of expertise and interests include mechanical engineering and design, biomedical imaging, magnetic nanoparticles, physiological modeling, brain injury, and cancer diagnostics.
 His research focuses on developing medical imaging technologies for studies of human brain function and magnetic nanoparticles in medicine.
 Course offerings are organized into three separate modules: